On the degrees of irreducible characters fixed by some field automorphism, p-solvable groups: Introduction

-If we assume the group $G$ not to be solvable, Theorem~\ref{result:p-solvable_groups} is no longer valid, as we can see if we consider $\op{PSL}(2,8)$ and $p=3$, or $\op{Sz}(32)$ and $p=5$.
-However, in this situation, a weaker version of the theorem is still valid.
+If we assume the group $G$ not to be $p$-solvable, Theorem~\ref{result:p-solvable_groups} is no longer valid, as we can see if we consider $\op{PSL}(2,8)$ or $\op{PSL}(2,32)$ and $p=3$, or $\op{Sz}(32)$ and $p=5$.
+However, in this situation, a weaker result can still be found.